Introduction

 Many assume that cleaning alone suffices, but effective preparation involves several key steps:

 - Sanding: Even seemingly smooth surfaces require sanding.
-Use fine-grit sandpaper to create a slight texture that enhances paint adhesion.
+Use fine-grit sandpaper to create a texture that enhances paint adhesion.
 For larger flaws, start with coarse-grit sandpaper, finishing with fine-grit.
-Wipe away any dust with a damp cloth afterward.
+Wipe away dust with a damp cloth afterward.

 For optimal results, consider these additional steps:

 - Advanced Repair Techniques: For larger holes, a patch kit may be necessary.
-Feather the edges of the patch to blend it seamlessly with the surrounding area.
+Feather the edges of the patch to blend seamlessly with the surrounding area.

 Embrace these techniques to transform your painting projects and achieve the flawless finish you desire.